 For such a delicate creature, however, “leafies” live surprisingly solitary lifestyles, being independent from the moment they’re hatched and only pairing up when the time comes to breed.
 Yet their vulnerability and beauty has nevertheless made them a target for both collectors and as prized ingredients in Chinese alternative medicine, causing the Australian government to protect the species.
 Obtaining them legally can therefore be difficult and costly, but thankfully Maidenhead Aquatics are able to provide captive-bred specimens of their equally fascinating cousins the seahorses to the knowledgeable aquarist.

-Thank you for reading this week's edition of FIN ('Fascinating Ichthyological Nugget'): the easiest way to propel your aquatic knowledge!
+Thank you for reading this edition of FIN ('Fascinating Ichthyological Nugget'): the easiest way to propel your aquatic knowledge!
 We sincerely hope that you'll find these of interest and want to share them with your friends…